 For most undergraduate students, eligibility for federal financial aid includes one semester of Subsidized and/or Unsubsidized Loan (as long as you did not borrow your yearly maximum in the spring term) and for those students who are independent, up to the cost of attendance in Parent PLUS Loan.
+Some undergraduate students may also be eligible for Pell Grant.
 For private loans, students may borrow up to their cost of attendance.
 Please note that both Parent PLUS Loans and Private Loans are subject to credit approval.

 How will I know when I have been awarded?

 When a summer award has been added to your Albert Student Center, you will receive two emails, one letting you know that there has been a revision to your financial aid and another letting you know that a summer award was added to your academic year award.
 Instructions on how to accept your award will be in this email.

 How can I apply for a private loan?